MorleyDev/zander.client/README.md

 Tests can be ran with sbt test if wished.
 Next, the program must be packaged with sbt, the command sbt universal:package-bin can be used to produce a zip file like the one in “Download and Installing”.

 ## Configuration
-The configuration for zander is a json file named “config.json” found in a folder in the the user home directory named “.zander”, this folder and configuration will be created if not present.
+The configuration for zander is a json file named “config.json”, which is by default found in a folder in the the user home directory named “.zander”, this folder and configuration will be created if not present.
+The folder in which the system will attempt to look for config.json can be changed by setting the environmental variable *ZANDER_CLIENT*.

 The json file defines the following values: